OpenDreamKit/OpenDreamKit.github.io/meetings/2019-04-02-GAPSingularMeeting/program.md

 ## Workshops (August 20 - 23)

-From Wednesday to Friday participants are encouraged to work in several workshops on specific problems they are interested in or facing in computer algebra.
+From Tuesday to Friday participants are encouraged to work in several workshops on specific problems they are interested in or facing in computer algebra.
 If you want to definitely participate in a certain workshop, please mention it in the registration.